 The hole was forming because people across the world were using man-made chemicals that ate away at this natural barrier, primarily chlorofluorocarbons (CFCs).
 CFCs were mostly used for refrigeration and in aerosol sprays.
 But as the hole in the ozone layer grew, so did many people’s concern over it.

-On June 21, false suggestions began circulating on social media that the panic about the hole in the ozone layer was unwarranted, and that the current urgency about the overheating of our planet is similarly unjustified.
+Last summer, false suggestions began circulating on social media that the panic about the hole in the ozone layer was unwarranted, and that the current urgency about the overheating of our planet is similarly unjustified.

 In reality, the alarm about the ozone layer in the ‘80s was necessary to combat the crisis.